OlivierDjatchue/mini-projet-docker/README.md

 ## Period : march-april-may

-Our task is to deploy an application called "api", which displays a list of students and their ages.
+Our task is to deploy an application called "api" that displays a list of students and their ages.
 Our task is divided into 3 parts:

-The first part consists of using docker commands to display the list of students.
+The first part is to use docker commands to display the list of students.
-The second part consists of displaying the list of students using docker-compose The third part is to push our created image to the registry.
+The second part is to display the list of students using docker-compose.
+The third part is to push our created image to the registry.
 Work plan
-We're going to set up the commands for the various containers
+We'll set up the commands for the different containers

-We're going to tag our image after running the api container that will allow us to see the list of students We're going to set up a container using docker-compose.yml for displaying student information We're going to create the registry using the docker-compose-registry so that we can host our application locally
+We're going to tag our image after running the API container that will allow us to see the list of students.
+We'll set up a container using docker-compose.yml to display student information.
+We'll create the registry using docker-compose-registry so that we can host our application locally.

-# Part 1: Build the image and run the container
+# Part 1:  Building the image and running the container

 1) Change directory and build the api container image :
 ```bash